JordanGreenies/herominers-discord-bot/README.md

  4. Start the bot with docker (docker-compose up)

 ## Limitations
-* This is for one mining address only
+* This is for one mining address only and one discord server only